 Using a variety of techniques, the children produced a tripych based on the Peak Distict National Park which was displayed in Macclesfield Town Hall during the town’s annual Barnaby Arts Festival.

 We invited Andrew Seddon, glass artist, to work with the children to create a wonderful stained glass window for the school.
-Many, many years ago the school was used as a chapel.
+Many, many years ago the school was used as a chapel – and continues to be used for church services each month.
 In the hall we have very large arched windows which cry out for some colour.
 What better way than with stained glass.